Geriatric Psychiatry

 Looking for a geriatric therapist?

-While all psychiatrists may treat elderly patients, there is a specific certification through the American Board of Psychiatry and Neurology that focuses on geriatric psychiatry.
+While all psychiatrists may treat elderly patients, a specific certification through the American Board of Psychiatry and Neurology focuses only on geriatric psychiatry.
 Specific populations, like the young or the elderly, often need more specialized care for psychiatric disorders.
 Just as a child and adolescent psychiatrist addresses the specific needs of young people, these psychiatrists specialize in providing psychiatric care to elderly patients.

 Qualifications geriatric psychiatrists need to treat older adults